bIue9076r/Rular/README.md

 # <a name="l2">Different Commands</a>

 this is where it starts to get freaky
 the commands listed in this section are harder to grasp than the basic commands

-## echo
+<a name="il1">## echo</a>

-echo is the Rular version of `print()`. it takes the input and converts it to a string if you want to print anything other than a string use the standerd `print()` function.
+echo is the Rular version of `print()`. it takes the input and converts it to a string if you want to print anything other than a string use the standard `print()` function.

 **Usage**
 >```lua